Without Warning (1980 film): Production

+Filming took place in Calabasas and Agoura Hills, California, and at the Paramount Ranch.
+The opening lake sequence was shot at Malibu Creek State Park.

+The alien creature effects were designed by Greg Cannom.
+The alien's head mask was designed by Rick Baker for $19,000.

 Release

 Without Warning was distributed theatrically by Filmways Pictures.
 It was shown in Los Angeles on September 19, 1980, and in New York on September 26.

+Home media

+The film was released on home video for the first time on August 5, 2014 through Shout!
+Factory's Scream Factory label in a Blu-ray/DVD combo pack.

 Reception

 Tom Buckley of The New York Times wrote: "The big moments, such as they are, in Without Warning have been borrowed from Alien and Invasion of the Body Snatchers.
-It is the problem of what to do between shots of the super-leeches digging into their victims' necks that has baffled the makers of this wretched film".
+It is the problem of what to do between shots of the super-leeches digging into their victims' necks that has baffled the makers of this wretched film."
 Dread Central gave the home release of Without Warning 3.5 out of 5, singling out the Blu-ray's special features as a highlight and giving them 4 out of 5.
-DVD Talk recommended the movie, writing "Without Warning may not be a lost masterpiece but it is a really entertaining low budget horror picture that makes the most of its effects set pieces and a few notable cast members".
+DVD Talk recommended the movie, writing "Without Warning may not be a lost masterpiece but it is a really entertaining low budget horror picture that makes the most of its effects set pieces and a few notable cast members."
 The A.V.
-Club praised the performances of veteran actors Martin Landau and Jack Palance and called some of the special effects "damn gross".
+Club praised the performances of veteran actors Martin Landau and Jack Palance and called some of the special effects "damn gross."